2024 Full Reunion Weekend Schedule

 Join a soccer session for all levels.
 We'll work on development and refinement, and end with small-sided games.
 Rain or shine.

-FARLEY-LAMB FIELD, WESTON ATHLETIC COMPLEX10:30AM - NOON*
+FARLEY-LAMB FIELD, WESTON ATHLETIC COMPLEX

 Ultimate Frisbee Clinic (Ages 10+)